Return to: Academic Policies and Procedures

 Policy Revised 11/01/2015

 Licensure - CLIN PSY

 The Clinical Psychology PhD program curriculum is designed to be consistent with APA accreditation guidelines.
 The postdoctoral Respecialization Certificate program curriculum is a subset of the Clinical Psychology curriculum.
 Requirements for licensure usually are similar to APA accreditation guidelines.
 Nevertheless, specific requirements for licensure do vary from state to state and change over time.
 Our curriculum may not contain all of the pre-doctoral requirements for licensure in a given state.
 Respecialization students may not have had all of the non-clinical coursework required for licensure in their doctoral programs.
 Prospective students are responsible for determining the licensing requirements in the jurisdictions where they intend to practice, for monitoring changes in those requirements while they are completing their program, and for acquiring any additional academic or training background necessary for licensure.
 Fielding will provide licensing boards with official information to support graduates applications for licensure.

 Please note that Clinical Psychology students may not advertise themselves as psychologists (in the yellow pages, on business cards, or otherwise make public statements offering services) until they have received their license.

 Other Fielding programs are not intended or designed to meet licensure requirements in any specific field or profession.

 Students who Relocate Geographically - CLIN PSY

-For doctoral/postdoctoral students who relocate geographically while in the School of Psychology clinical programs, the program will make every effort, but cannot guarantee, to offer them a place in the cluster nearest to where they live.
-Students may only join a cluster with the permission of the cluster faculty member.
+For doctoral/postdoctoral students who relocate geographically while in the School of Psychology clinical programs, the program will make every effort, but cannot guarantee, to offer them a place in the professional development seminar location nearest to where they live.
+Students may only join a professional development seminar location with the permission of the location’s faculty advisor.